jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 #### RPM

- A few years after dpkg became standard on the Debian based distros, the Red Hat company created their own package manager out of necessity in 1998 and called it RPM (Originally Red Hat Package Manager - now known as RPM Package Manager.)
-Red Hat created their own package manger that is used across those systems that are Fedora or RHEL derivatives.
+ A few years after dpkg became standard on Debian based distros, the Red Hat company created their own package manager out of necessity in 1998 and called it RPM (Originally Red Hat Package Manager - now known as RPM Package Manager.)
+Red Hat created their own package manager that is used across those Fedora or RHEL derivatives.
 RPM is also used on IBM's AIX Unix distribution too.
 RPM code and FAQ can be found at [http://rpm.opg](http://rpm.org "RPM.org") [^113].

 > __Example Usage:__ List all installed packages:
 ```rpm -qa```